 Conclusion

 Great portrait retouching enhances natural beauty without creating an artificial appearance.
-By avoiding over-smoothing, maintaining color consistency, preserving character features, and checking your work at full resolution, you'll create portraits that look polished yet authentic.
-Remember that the best retouching work is often invisible – your viewers should see a beautiful portrait, not obvious digital manipulation.
-With practice and the right tools, you can master the delicate balance between enhancement and realism that defines professional portrait retouching.
+By avoiding over-smoothing, maintaining color consistency, and preserving character features, you'll create portraits that look polished yet authentic.
+The best retouching work is often invisible.

 Try it yourself